That puzzling double-slit diffraction experiment

 The Revealing Evidence

 Extending my investigation, I presented further discrepancies in the published data and graphs through a series of videos.
 These illustrate how a deliberate shift in the Fast Fourier Transform (FFT) spectrum—central to the analysis of the double-slit diffraction pattern—can create misleading evidence in support of the tested hypothesis (see Fig. 6).
 In the published FFT graph, the entire spectrum is visibly shifted, producing a one-unit frequency gap at the origin of the frequency axis.
-This gap cannot be explained by either the physical principles of diffraction or the stated experimental parameters.
-However, it is consistent with manipulation introduced via computer programming.
+This gap cannot be accounted for by the physical principles of diffraction or by the stated experimental parameters.
+However, it is consistent with an artefact introduced through computer programming.

 In Detail